bhogend1/sic1/README.md

 help ekhb
 ```
 * What command is at the basis of the ekhb estimates?
-* What two command lines make the program show the results?
+* Which two command lines make the program show the results?

 # Session 3